aherrick/ConflueceChatRAG/README.md

 Both workflows are triggered manually via `workflow_dispatch`.

+**Note:** The WASM app requires `ConfluenceChatApiUrl` to connect to the API.
+Since Blazor WASM is client-side, it can't read server environment variables.
+The `publish-web.yml` workflow injects this at build time from the `CONFLUENCE_CHAT_API_URL` GitHub secret.
+For local dev, it falls back to `http://localhost:7082`.

 ## ✨ Features

 - 💾 **Persistent Chat History** - SQL database with EF Core